-The Admiral’s Inn, English Harbour, Antigua & Barbuda
+Location: Nelson’s Dockyard, English Harbour, Antigua and Barbuda

 The Admiral’s Inn in Antigua is a Georgian-style hotel built in 1788.
 Named after one of the country’s national heroes, Admiral Horatio Nelson, it has 14 rooms, many of which offer fantastic views of the harbor.
 Located in the Nelson’s Dockyard National Park, the hotel is close to the Dockyard Museum and numerous boutiques and restaurants.
 The hotel’s main floor houses a comfortable reception area and lounge.
 Inside its bar, guests will see a photocopy of what was the original plan for Nelson’s ship, the 142-foot HMS Boreas.

 The Boucan by Hotel Chocolat opened in January 2012 on what was once Rabot Estate.
 The current owners have restored the property and revived the estate’s cocoa-producing past, collaborating with local cocoa growers to produce chocolate made authentically from Saint Lucian beans.
 With amazing views of the famous Piton Mountains, guests at the Boucan by Hotel Chocolat can enjoy a relaxing stroll through the cocoa groves, and treat themselves to a Cocoa Rejuvenate spa treatment.

 Firefly Plantation Hotel Bequia

 Location: Spring Bay, Kingstown, St Vincent and the Grenadines